impredicative/irc-url-title-bot/README.md

 ```
 For more examples, see [`urltitle`](https://github.com/impredicative/urltitle/).
 ## Usage
+The bot can work in multiple channels but on only one server.
+To use with multiple servers, use an instance per server.

 * Prepare a `config.json` file using the sample below.
 All keys are mandatory.
 ```json